EricGebhart/clj-cli-ext/README.md

 These options are taken care of.
 The default global options are --help and --version.
 If there is an error, or --help or --version.
 The appropriate text is generated and the system exits.
 Sub-command usage is displayed when --help is given after a sub-command.

+## config files
+There is by default a config file.
+You can set the name, but by default it is `current-config`.
+If you add the config file parser to your main parser group you get *--snapshot*, *--replace* and *file* which has the file sub-options to get files locally, from github, S3, or sftp.

+If you use *--replace* the new file will make a timestamped snapshot of itself _new-config-<timestamp>.edn_ and replace the current-config.

+When replacing the current configuration with a new one, the unmerged, original configuration is saved.

+Taking a snapshot will create a config file named _current-config-snapshot-<timestamp>.edn_ which is the configuration after merging the configuration file with the CLI options.

+The config file can have anything you like to have in it.
+When read, the commandline options will be merged into the configuration tree.
+When taking snapshots it is the merged version of the configuration that is saved.

 ## Adding or changing the global options.
 The default global options are -h --help, and -V --version.
 More global options can be added